DaveZag/TopShow/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
-- Inspiration
-- etc
+- Microverse for the Apis and project template.

 ## 📝 License